This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 One of the most important aspects of setting up a vegetable container garden is light.
 Most fruit and vegetables need to have at least six hours of direct sunlight every day in order to produce a crop.
-So choose the location of your garden thoughtfully, and try to give it as much light as possible.
+So, choose the location of your garden thoughtfully, and try to give it as much light as possible.
 There are some leafy crops and herbs that can tolerate less light, but they, too, will be healthier and more productive if you can give them a brighter place to live.

 Another thing to consider is exposure to wind.
 Container gardens can dry out very quickly in breezy places, and the plants inside them can be damaged.
 It’s possible to protect plants from the wind and cold with hurdles, fence panels, and other structures.
-As long as they don’t block too much light, you could also use bamboo fence panels to shield plants on balconies.
+As long as they don’t block too much light, you could also use to shield plants on balconies.
 If you’re able to provide containers with a little shelter, you can really reap the rewards.
-I grow quite a few crops in containers inside my glass greenhouse, but you could get a smaller greenhouse for your deck or balcony.
+I grow quite a few crops in containers inside my glass greenhouse, but you could get a for your deck or balcony.

 Potting Soil for Vegetables

 Often overlooked or poorly understood, the growing medium that you put into pots and containers matters.
 The first rule is not to use soil.
 It sounds counterintuitive, but soil in pots and containers causes more problems than it’s worth.
 It’s heavy, dries out very quickly, and it’s depleted of nutrients in the snap of your fingers.
-Plants in containers suffer if you plant them in soil, so leave it in the ground and instead use a soil-less potting mix suitable for vegetables.
+Plants in containers suffer if you plant them in soil, so leave the soil in the ground and instead use a soil-less potting mix suitable for vegetables.

 Confusingly, these mixes are often called potting soil in the USA or compost in the UK.
 You can buy bags of it ready-made or make your own mix.
-The one I tend to make is about 50% compost (aged manure or garden compost), 25% coco coir, and 25% drainage materials which can be perlite, vermiculite, sand, and/or very fine-grade stone.
+The one I tend to make is about 50% compost (aged manure or garden compost), 25% coco coir, and 25% drainage materials, which can be perlite, vermiculite, sand, and/or very fine-grade stone.
 I mix in a half-cup of FBB (Fish Bone Blood) per five gallons (19 L) of potting mix for slow-release organic fertilizer.